baronemarbles/Intership-Website-DB-Project/README.md

 We're looking forward to implement new frameworks such as Laravel, reactnative or other functional frameworks that allow us to improve the flow, speed and connection amongst the services and its quality.

+Take a look at the last brench to see the current last version of the code.
+Im still developing it and it needs a lot of corrections about clean code, but im on my way to achieve that.

 I would love to recieve tips and advices from you guys, those who are more experienced etc. I want to learn more be better at my craft.
 All love yall.